hydrobeam/website/content/tech/emacs_setup.md

 keywords: ["doom", "doomemacs", "emacs", "setup", "guide", "tips", "tricks", "getting started"]
 draft: false
 tags: ["guide"]
-math: false
-toc: true
 ---

 Are you tired of using a traditional editor?
-Looking for a break from the monotony... alongside a bit of Doom?
+Looking for a break from the monotony... plus a little bit of Doom?

 Look no further!
 [Doom Emacs](https://github.com/doomemacs/doomemacs) is a *configuration framework* for Emacs that abstracts away a lot of the complexity that goes into perfecting your setup, making it a much friendlier experience for beginners.
 Doom is a purposely light layer over Emacs and emphasizes performance and startup time, without sacrificing extensibility.